js816/New_York_-_London_Weather_Predictions/README.md

 The input data is scaled and our model is fitted on the training subset.
 Our model then predicts the monthly mean high temperature for the testing subset.
 The model is evaluated based upon loss and mean squared error (MSE).

 We’re hopeful that our model can be used to present months that match a travelers desired high temperature.

+# Technologies to be used

+* Tableau for mapping and prompting user to select desired temperature
+* MongoDB for storage and retrieval
+* Jupyter Notebook for EDA, cleaning, machine learning

 # Datasets